Windsland52/FeatureExtractAndAnalysisSystem/docs/zh_cn/Zeek部署.md

 # script is not available.
 MailConnectionSummary = 1

+# Interval in seconds for sending mail connection summary reports.
+A value
+# of 0 means only send connection summaries each log rotation interval.
+MailConnectionSummaryInterval = 14400

 # Lower threshold (in percentage of disk space) for space available on the
 # disk that holds SpoolDir.
 If less space is available, "zeekctl cron" starts
 # sending out warning emails.
 A value of 0 disables this feature.